Cloud-Schematics/icse-edge-vpc-network/README.md

 network_acl      | Network ACL name and ID public_gateways  | Edge VPC public gateways
-subnet_zone_list | List of subnet ids, cidrs, names, and zones.
+subnet_zone_list | List of subnet ids, cidrs, names, and zones. subnet_tiers     | Map of subnet tiers where each key contains the subnet zone list for that tier.